-Tourism is one of the fastest-growing industry in India and many innovations are made every year.
+Tourism is one of the fastest-growing industries in India and many innovations are made every year.
 Incredible India Tourist Facilitator Certification (IITFC) program, an initiative by the Ministry of Tourism, Government of India is one of them.
-The Programme aims at creating a pool of trained professionals for facilitating the visit of tourists at destinations across the country.
+The Programme aims at creating a pool of trained professionals for facilitating the visit of tourists to destinations across the country.
 IITFC Course is a digital initiative of the Ministry of Tourism (MoT), Government of India for the citizens of India to become a part of the booming Tourism Industry.

 A tourist facilitator needs to have a certain soft and hard skill to exhibit in front of a guest as they represent the country.
 So in this article, we will know about the role & responsibilities of a tourist facilitator.

 Role of Tourist Facilitator